MichaelBelousov/MichaelBelousov.github.io/src/src/blog/holygrail-AEC-data-arch.md

 Most of these are a trade-off between editability, queryability and visualization speed.
 Here are some common trade-offs:

-#### not great at visualization
+#### Not great at visualization

-a lot of formats do not store geometry in an optimized way to show it as fast as possible, especially for showing large scenes using modern hardware.
+A lot of formats do not store geometry in an optimized way to show it as fast as possible, especially for showing large scenes using modern hardware.
 Some of the platforms, use a separate geometry cache to speed this up.

-#### only great at visualization
+#### Only great at visualization

-some formats (3d tiles and fragments) are not designed for editing or storing structured data, just optimized 3d data, maybe with some light metadata.
+Some formats (3d tiles and fragments) are not designed for editing or storing structured data, just optimized 3d data, maybe with some light metadata.

-#### not great at editing
+#### Not great at editing

 Editing is hard.
-It requires loading most of the domain logic to be sure you are keeping existing assumptions intact.
+Each object may have to abide by constraints known only by a particular engineering discipline, or *domain*.

-The domain for that data (e.g. electrical) may impose constraints that you must be aware of when editing things, so you need to either always load every domain, or support dynamically loading domains or at least encoding those constraints somehow.
+The domain for that data (e.g. electrical) may impose constraints that you must be aware of when editing things, so you need to either always load every domain, or support dynamically loading domains or encode those constraints genericly somehow.
 Sometimes you can't just move that object 2 feet to the left or it will violate something.

 Also, constraints and computed properties mean you now need an entire specification in the format of how to embed and